 Objectives of Oceanus Drilling Program

 The Oceanus 2016-17 infill drilling program at El Tigre comprised 62 diamond drill holes totalling 11,923 meters.
 The purpose of this drill program is to support an NI 43-101 resource estimation for the El Tigre Property.
-The results from the Oceanus drilling, prior drilling and other data will be incorporated into a resource estimation to be completed by P&E Mining Consultants Inc. by the end of June, 2017.
+The results from the Oceanus drilling, prior drilling and other data were incorporated into a resource estimation completed by P&E Mining Consultants Inc. and released in September, 2017.

 In particular, the El Tigre drill program was designed to achieve the following objectives: